learn-co-curriculum/dsc-visualizing-activation-functions-lab/README.md

 ## Transform the Image to a Tensor and Visualize Again

-Recall that we will always preprocess our images into tensors when using deep learning.
+Recall that you should always preprocess our images into tensors when using deep learning.
 As such, preprocess this image and then redisplay the tensor.

 ```python